rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Errors.md

 # Compiling Errors
 Here's a list of all of the errors found.

+## Missing Description
+- [[Acid Splash]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Cloud of Daggers]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Enthrall]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Flaming Sphere]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Green Flame Blade]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Gust]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Healing Spirit]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Heroism]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Ice Knife]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Levitate]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Magic Mouth]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Misty Step]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Sanctuary]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[See Invisibility]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Shadow Blade]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Shatter]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Silence]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Silent Image]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Snowball Swarm]] Spell is missing a description (or more likely the description is in the wrong format)
+- [[Zephyr Strike]] Spell is missing a description (or more likely the description is in the wrong format)

 ## Spell Tag
 - [[Blade Barrier]] Spell should have either "wip" or "spell" tag
 - [[Cloud of Daggers]] Spell should have either "wip" or "spell" tag